borgmatic-collective/borgmatic/README.md

 upgrade to the new version of borgmatic.

 As of version 1.1.0, borgmatic no longer supports Python 2.
-If you were already running borgmatic with Python 3, then you can simply upgrade borgmatic
+If you were already running borgmatic with Python 3, then you can upgrade borgmatic
 in-place:

 ```bash